What is the best paid traffic for casino affiliates?

 Future trends and considerations

 Several industry shifts will affect paid traffic strategy.
-Privacy and cookieless targeting continue to reshape measurement and retargeting capabilities, making first-party data practices and server-side tracking more important.
-Affiliates should plan for reduced third-party signal availability and test privacy-compliant alternatives.
+Privacy changes and reduced reliance on third-party cookies continue to reshape measurement and retargeting capabilities, making first-party data practices and server-side tracking more important.
+Affiliates should plan for reduced third-party signal availability and test privacy-compliant alternatives before older measurement methods become unreliable.

 - Privacy and cookieless targeting impacts on measurement and retargeting